 When I learned to make Texas Toast at home, it took my garlic bread game to a whole new level.
 It’s my go-to side dish with most Italian dishes like

 Is Texas Toast the Same thing as Garlic Bread?

 Well, yes and no.

-Texas toast is a toasted bread that is typically made from sliced bread that has been sliced at double the usual thickness of packaged bread.
-Texas toast is prepared by spreading butter on both sides of the bread and broiling or grilling it until it is a light golden brown
+Texas toast is a toasted bread that is typically made from sliced bread that has been sliced at double the usual thickness of normal sandwich bread.
+It’s prepared by slathering butter on both sides of the bread and then broiling or grilling it until golden brown.

-This recipe has you cooking it on the oven but it still creates that crispy, garlicky outside and fluffy inside.
+This recipe has you cooking it in the oven but it still creates that crispy, garlicky outside and fluffy inside.

 My favorite bread to use is a big french loaf.
 However, I will take a stand and say any bread will work using this method.
 It’ll still be good!
 Just call it garlic bread instead of Texas Toast so the chefs in the world don’t come at me.

 To prepare it for this recipe, slice and dice that puppy up into about 1/2-1 inch wide pieces.